Diesel and Truck Service Management — Nashville

 Program Objective

 An Associate Degree will be awarded upon completion of this program.
 The program is designed to prepare students for entry into the diesel and truck service career field.
 Students enrolled in this program will learn theory, functions, diagnostics, and repair of diesel and truck systems.
-Using industry standard tools and equipment, students will diagnose and repair electrical and mechanical systems on diesel engine and trucks Upon successful completion of the program, the graduate should possess knowledge and versatility in the diesel and truck repair field to qualify for entry level positions in dealerships, fleet maintenance departments, private repair enterprises, or franchise tuck repair organizations.
+Using industry standard tools and equipment, students will diagnose and repair electrical and mechanical systems on diesel engine and trucks Upon successful completion of the program, the graduate should possess knowledge and versatility in the diesel and truck repair field to qualify for entry level positions in dealerships, fleet maintenance departments, private repair enterprises, or franchise truck repair organizations.
 The general education component will provide the student with the communication, business, and critical thinking skills necessary to pursue other employment opportunities within the industry.
 Students will be required to complete out-of-class assignments in each course.

-Courses
+Foundation Courses

 -